dhoerl/PhotoScrollerNetwork/README.txt

 It looks really nice and seems to be exactly what you need!
 And you see three jpeg images with the three images you see in the UIScrollView.
 But, you dig deeper, and with a growing pit in your stomach, you discover that the project is a facade - it only works since those beautiful three jpegs are pre-tiles into 800 or so small png tiles, prepared to meet the needs of the CATiledLayer backing the scrollview.

 This code leverages my github ConcurrentNSOperations project, as image fetching is done using Concurrent Operations.
+The images were uploaded to my public Dropbox folder - you will see the URL if you look around.

 The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo as explained below.

+KNOWN BUGS:

+- if you quit the project with the scroll view showing, you get a crash
+- the jpeg error handler is not yet setup properly

 PhotoScollerNetwork Target: FAST AND EFFICIENT TILING